A Meditation for Independence Day 2020

 In addition, we as a nation must not be overly ashamed of our past, no matter how dark and bleak certain aspects of it may be.
 Instead we must integrate all of our history, both the glorious and the scandalous, into an impetus for national improvement.
 We must also recognize that those who have gone before us were endowed with wisdom from which we benefit.
 Twelfth-century French Neo-Platonist philosopher and scholar Bernard of Chartres aptly declared, “If we see more clearly than they, it is not because of our own clear eyes or tall bodies, but because we are raised on high by their gigantic stature.”
 Yale Professor Jaroslav Jan Pelikan summed this up by asserting, “We moderns are dwarfs mounted upon the shoulders of giants.”

 Finally, if our country is to be healthy, we must have semi-permeable boundaries.
 We must not be closed off to the world and to those who are in need; at the same time, however, we cannot fling wide our doors to anyone who would come.
 Need I say more?

-Both the well-adjusted person and the healthy nation must live for a transcendent goal; both must translate all past behavior, good and bad, into an impetus for improvement; and both must have semi-permeable boundaries.
+To sum up, both the well-adjusted person and the healthy nation must live for a transcendent goal; both must translate all past behavior, good and bad, into an impetus for improvement; and both must have semi-permeable boundaries.

 The ancient Romans used to say, Quem deus vult perdere, prius dementat.
 “Whom the god would destroy, he first makes mad.”
 Let’s pray for sanity.